There's nothing wrong with you. You're exactly where you need to be.

 Somatic Experiencing Practitioner

-You’ll start to notice a shift when you find yourself asking:
+You'll know this session is for you when you find yourself asking:

 Where is my energy actually going—and is that where I want it?

-How do I live a meaningful life without destroying myself?
+How do I live a meaningful life without losing myself in the process?

-This is the kind of clarity we make space for in an
+This is the kind of clarity we make space for together

 Erin doesn’t do surface-level conversations.
 From the moment you meet her, you’re talking about things that actually matter — the kind of 4-a.m., six-pack conversations that we had in broad daylight—exactly where they belong.
 She just lives there.
 It’s refreshing and grounding at the same time.